-Cobb and Douglas Public Health is now accepting proposals for matching grants to assist community partners in implementing evidence-based community health initiatives to support the Cobb and Douglas Community Health Improvement Plan II (2017-2021) (CHIP).
-Proposals (one per applicant) may be submitted electronically to Jacqueline.Dow1@dph.ga.gov by 5:00 pm, August 30th, 2019.
-These matching grants, known as the CHIP Partnerships Grant, are offered as seed for sustainable initiatives that support at least one identified CHIP strategy:
+Cobb and Douglas Public Health recently accepted proposals for the 2019 Community Health Improvement Plan Partnerships Grant to assist community partners in implementing evidence-based community health initiatives to support the Cobb and Douglas Community Health Improvement Plan II (2017-2021) (CHIP).
+These matching grants, known as the CHIP Partnerships Grant, were offered as seed for sustainable initiatives that support at least one identified CHIP strategy:

 - Healthy Lifestyles – How can we prevent chronic disease by creating a community that supports healthy lifestyle choices for all?